liuqx315/Multiscale-pattern/sundials_extensions/doc/source/mathematics/Predictors.rst

 readily-available information, including the previous step solutions :math:`y_{n-1}` and :math:`y_{n-2}`, as well as any previous stage solutions :math:`z_j, \quad j<i`.
-In all cases, prediction is performed through construction of an interpolating polynomial through existing data, which is then evaluated at the subsequent stage times to hopefully provide a reasonable prediction of the future solution value.
+In all cases, prediction is performed by constructing an interpolating polynomial through existing data, which is then evaluated at the subsequent stage times to hopefully provide a reasonable prediction of the future solution value.
 Specifically, for all of the Runge-Kutta methods implemented